emproof-com/workshop_firmware_reverse_engineering/tasks/license_check/task.md

    Use strings/xrefs to reach the check, inspect the code around it, and note the condition that leads to acceptance.

 3. Repeat the same workflow in **Binary Ninja**.
    Navigate from data to code, identify the comparison, and map the path that results in “Access granted!”.
+Note: Use the `*.armv7` for Binary Ninja Free; the free version doesn’t support AArch64.

 Another route is **patching**: modify the executable so the check always succeeds.
 This typically means neutralizing a conditional check or forcing the validator to return success.
 Save the patched binary and confirm that the premium feature unlocks.

 4. Apply a minimal patch in **Ghidra** to unlock the premium feature.
-   Document the change you made and verify the result.
+   Verify the result.

 5. Repeat the patching approach in **Binary Ninja**.
-   Document your change and verify that the program now always accepts.
+   Verify that the program now always accepts.
+Note: Use the `*.armv7` for Binary Ninja Free; the free version doesn’t support AArch64.